Office: Columbia Campus

 Consistent with University policy, graduate students in speech-language pathology must maintain a B (3.000) average.
 Students who fall below this level of achievement will be placed on academic probation for one semester.
 Failure to raise the cumulative QPA to 3.000 in the following semester will result in dismissal from the program.
 Regardless of QPA, students who receive one grade of C+ (2.330) or lower will be placed on academic probation.
 The accumulation of two grades of C+ (2.330) or lower or the receipt of one F (0.000) during the program will result in dismissal from the program.
 Dismissal may also result from excessive withdrawals, academic dishonestly, or other unethical or unprofessional conduct reflecting upon a studentís ability to enter into the professional field of speech-language pathology.
 If a student is dismissed from the program and has been performing at a satisfactory level in the clinical practicum, the student may count all clinical hours earned during the semester up to the point of dismissal.
 If the student has been performing at an unsatisfactory level in the clinical practicum, the student will not be allowed to count any clinical hours earned during the semester of dismissal.

 Students are not permitted to be on academic probation for more than one semester across their masterís degree program.
 All students placed on probation are required to meet with the graduate program director and members of the Academic Standards Committee.
 At that time, an individual remediation plan will be developed to help the student progress academically and/or clinically.
 Remediation plans may include additional assignments/assessments requiring the student to demonstrate competency in areas of need.
-In addition to academic performance, students must maintain professional standards of behavior as outlined in the essential functions document.
+In addition to academic performance, students must maintain professional standards of behavior as outlined in the essential functions document, the University's policy on academic integrity, and ASHA's Code of Ethics.
 Any student thought to be at risk academically or behaviorally may be brought before the committee.

 A limited number of departmental assistantships are available.
 For more information, visit the department's website.